d-kozak/enticing/documentation/components.md

 * **result_format** [details](./result_format.md)
 * **text_format** [details](./text_format.md)
 * **config.kts** configuration script
-* **query** if a query was specified, it's results are shown and the client terminates, otherwise it starts in an interactive mode in which you can ask queries.
+* **query** if a query was specified, it's results are shown and the client terminates, otherwise it starts in an interactive mode in which you can ask queries in a loop.